unahouExosite/docs/portals/README.md

 ## Themes

 Themes are designs that are applied to your domain.
 Only a domain administrator user can use these Theme APIs.
-All theme APIs share the same prefix: /api/portals/v1/themes/.
+All theme APIs share the same prefix: `/api/portals/v1/themes/`.
-**Note: Image data can currently not be modified using this API** A sample theme object looks like this:
+**Note: Image data can currently not be modified using this API**

+### Theme object

+A sample theme object looks like this:

 ```